All Products

 Step 1: Create a RAM user

-1. Log on to the Resource Access Management (RAM) console using your Alibaba Cloud account or a RAM user who has administrator privileges.
+1. Log on to the RAM console by using your Alibaba Cloud account or a RAM user that has administrative permissions.

 2. In the navigation pane on the left, choose Identities > Users.